dfishel/FishelForPresident.com/index.md

 I'm thinking of running for President.

 What do you say Mr Gore?
+I will take that as a YES!!!!